TerryCavanagh/diceydungeons.com/modmigrationguide.md

 ## Flexible generators

-Thanks to a big contribution by Jackeea, you can now add things to the itempools for various generators without modifying the generators themselves!
+Thanks to a big contribution by Jackeea and ncrecc, you can now add things to the itempools for various generators without modifying the generators themselves!
 This is great news if your mod is mainly about adding new equipment to the game.

 Here are Jackeea's notes on the new feature: